rittmananalytics/ra_data_warehouse/README.md

 {% endif %}
 ```

-These models when run will automatically create views within the the "profile" dataset (e.g. `analytics_profile`) that you can use to audit and profile the data from newly-enabled data source adapters (note that you will need to create corresponding model files yourself for any new, custom data source adapters).
+These models when run will automatically create views within the the "profile" dataset (e.g. `analytics_profile`) that you can use to audit and profile the data FROM newly-enabled data source adapters (note that you will need to create corresponding model files yourself for any new, custom data source adapters).

 There is also a "profile_wh_tables.sql" model within the /models/utils folder that runs the following jinja code: